What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 How Environmentally Friendly Is Nuclear Power

 The overall environmental friendliness of nuclear power is a controversial topic.
-Although the process of nuclear fission produces zero CO2 emissions, the handling and disposal of nuclear waste is a serious issue.

-“Environmentally friendly: (of products) not harming the environment.”
+Environmentally friendly: (of products) not harming the environment.”

 Cambridge Dictionary

-What Are Environmental Benefits of Nuclear Power
+What Are The Environmental Benefits of Nuclear Power

-What Are Environmental Drawbacks of Nuclear Power
+What Are The Environmental Drawbacks of Nuclear Power

-- Uranium Mining: This process contaminates the environment with radioactive dust, radon gas, water-borne toxins, and increased levels of background radiation.
+• Uranium mining: This process contaminates the environment with radioactive dust, radon gas, water-borne toxins, and increased levels of background radiation.
 Exploratory drilling and mining also heavily increases the risk of water contamination.

-- Nuclear Waste: Although nuclear power produces minimal waste, the waste that it does produce is radioactive and can remain hazardous for many thousands of years.
+• Long-lived nuclear waste: Although nuclear power produces minimal waste, the waste that it does produce is radioactive and can remain hazardous for many thousands of years.
 These radioactive waste products include uranium mill tailings, spent (used) reactor fuel, and other radioactive wastes.
 If these were to leach into the environment it could contaminate the soil and water.

 Final Thoughts